yesheeth6/Iris-Classification-pr/README.md

 ## Clone the repository:
 ## Results
-Classifier Accuracy: The SVM classifier achieved an accuracy of XX% on the test set.
+Classifier Accuracy: The SVM classifier achieved an accuracy of 100% on the test set.

 Decision Boundary: The decision boundary demonstrates the model's ability to separate the three species based on petal dimensions.